 This clock design started with the goal of reducing the number and types of non-printed components.
 It uses one size of ball bearings that are readily available worldwide.
-I have not found a better pendulum support method that is accessible to the average 3D printer owner.
 Two sizes of metal shafts and one screw size are used throughout the clock.
-The few additional parts include fishing line, BBs for the weight shell, springs from a ball point pen, and a few pennies for the pendulum bob.
-Everything else in the clock is 3D printed.
+The few additional parts include fishing line, BBs, springs from a ball point pen, and a few pennies for the pendulum bob.
+Everything else is 3D printed.